• Skip to main content

 12. Begin to spread the balls.
 As you flatten the ball, the edges will crack a lot.
 Just join them with fingers.
 You can also dip your fingers in a bowl of water and spread.

-Chekkalu must be as thin as possible otherwise they will not turn crunchy.
-If you do not want them to puff then, prick randomly each one with a fork.
+Chekkalu must be as thin as possible else they will not turn crunchy.
+If you do not want them to puff, prick randomly each one with a fork.
 If there is less chana dal in the dough then they are most likely to puff.
-Puffed chekkalu must be fried well otherwise they may turn soft.
+Puffed chekkalu must be fried well else they may turn soft.

 flatten the ball

-13. Check if the oil turns hot by dropping a small flat piece of dough.
-It must come up immediately without browning.
+13. Test if the oil is hot enough – Drop a small flat piece of dough.
+It should sizzle and come up immediately without turning brown.
+This is the right temperature.

-16. Transfer to a wide colander.
+16. Transfer to a cooling rack or a wide colander.
 This helps the air to circulate.
 They will keep crisp and cool them quickly.

 Cool chekkalu completely.
-Store in a air tight as soon as they cool.
+Store in a air tight jar as soon as they cool.
+Exposing them to cold air can make them softer.

-1. Always make them as thin as possible otherwise they will not remain crisp for a long time.
+1. Always make them as thin as possible else they will not remain crisp for long.
 After a day or 2 they may turn chewy and soft.

 3. Always ensure the oil is hot enough before frying.
-Otherwise chekkalu tend to soak up lot of oil and will not keep crisp for long time.
+Else chekkalu tend to soak up lot of oil and will not keep crisp for long.

 Related Recipes